RyanGoslingsBugle/starter-hugo-academic/content/project/decrank/index.md

 title: Decrank
 subtitle: Can we really use NLP models to detect government astroturf on social media?
 date: 2021-08-27T11:20:05.151Z
-summary: The code base for my Masters thesis research into detecting government astroturf operations with NLP techniques.
+summary: Masters thesis research into detecting government astroturf operations with NLP
 draft: false
 featured: false
 tags: